codecraft-interns/swapi-api/README.md

 - check the tutorials how to add, commit and push changes

 - after this create a pull request on master to review

+## Pull request Standard

+- proper folder structure
+- BEM followed correctly, dont miss use id's where class was necessary
+- dont just write code for submission, just understand what are we trying to acheive
+- Code should have reusability, maintainability, scalability